Bugallon: History

 The Municipality of Bugallon was formerly called "Salasa" (meaning floor joist in Pangasinense, a part of a wooden house where the floor is attached to).
 In the Spanish colonial era, the Spanish authorities established the town center in Poblacion (now Barangay Salasa).

 Father Antonio Perez founded Salasa in 1720, with the poblacion then located in the property of Don Francisco Valencerina in what is now Barangay Polong.
 The town center was later transferred to Baranggay Salasa on January 24, 1734, by Father Fernando Garcia.
 The plaza, presidencia, the church, and the convent were engineered in a grid pattern by the clergy at the time.

 Massive flooding in 1914 drove the transfer of the town center to Barrio Anagao (now Barangay Poblacion); but the Our Lady of Lourdes Catholic Church - one of the oldest churches in the country - remained in the old town center as the transfer could not be effected.
 Thus, a new Catholic church, dedicated to Saint Andrew, was constructed in the new Poblacion.
 Later on in 1935, Doña Milagros Klar, wife of then manager of Pantranco (Philtranco) donated a statue of the Our Lady of Lourdes to the Salasa Shrine.

 In 1921, the town of Salasa was renamed to Bugallon in honor of Major Jose Torres Bugallon, who fought together with General Antonio Luna during the Philippine–American War in 1899.
 Notably at the Battle of La Loma that took place in February 5, 1899, Bugallon faced Gen. Arthur MacArthur.
 Bugallon was shot during the battle.
 Later that day, in the arms of Antonio Luna, Bugallon died from excessive loss of blood.

 Mr. Canullas founded the Jose Torres Bugallon Association and a monument was erected in the plaza to commemorate his place in history.
 The remains of Major Bugallon were interred in the monument on January 12, 1958.

 The act of changing Salasa an old town to a new one, Bugallon, required a congressional approval sponsored by the Congressman Mauro Navarro, first district of Pangasinan, and obtained congressional approval in changing Salasa to Bugallon.
-Hence, Salasa became a mere barangay but remains the seat of Our Lady of Lourdes Parish (11 barangays) and the other is Bugallon's St. Andrew the Apostle (14 barangay).
+Hence, Salasa became a mere barangay but remains the seat of Our Lady of Lourdes Parish (11 barangays) and the other is Bugallon's St. Andrew the Apostle (14 barangays).

-Controversies

-Bugallon Mayor Rodrigo Orduña and Barangay Chairman Fernando Alimagno filed on December 14, 2012, at the Ombudsman of the Philippines plunder case against Pangasinan Governor Amado Espino, Jr. Orduña alleged that he was Espino's jueteng collector since 2001, and that Espino earned P900 million from gambling operators.

-Pangasinan police director and chief, Senior Supt.
-Mariano Luis Verzosa had been removed and transferred to the main PNP headquarters in Camp Crame, Quezon City, allegedly due to conflict of interest since his daughter, Lingayen City Councilor Maan Versoza, is running for 2013 reelection.
-But the Nationalist People’s Coalition supported Espino.

 Geography

 Bugallon is situated 8.77 km from the provincial capital Lingayen, and 208.89 km from the country's capital city of Manila.
+It is on the northern end of the Olongapo–Bugallon Road, east of Labrador, Pangasinan.